Moondru Per Moondru Kadal: Plot

-Varun and Anjana's love story happens in the Ooty mountains (in Tamil literature, they are referred to as Kurinji); Guna story happens in Tuticorin seashore (Neidhal); and Harris and Divya's story happens in the city (Marudham).
-The film revolves around these couples and the trials and tribulations they face.
+Varun and Anjana's love story happens in the Ooty mountains (in Tamil literature, they are referred to as Kurinji); Guna's story happens in Tuticorin seashore (Neidhal); and Harris and Divya's story happens in the city (Marudham).

-Varun explains the story of his life where he had fallen with Anjana in spite of knowing that her engagement has been called off, but he later sacrifices his love after hearing Guna and Mallika's story.
+Varun explains his life story: he fell in love with Anjana despite knowing her engagement had been called off, but he later sacrifices his love after hearing Guna and Mallika's story.

 Guna is a philanthropist who runs an organisation called "Punnagai," a rehabilitation centre for jail prisoners.
-Mallika, a physiotherapist, silently pines love for him.
-When Guna failed to unite a prisoner Ilankumaran with his family, Mallika does the job.
-Impressed with her, he handles the responsibility of taking care of Punnagai to her and leaves the town.
+Mallika, a physiotherapist, silently pines for him.
+When Guna fails to reunite a prisoner, Ilankumaran, with his family, Mallika does so.
+Impressed with her, he gives her the responsibility of taking care of Punnagai and leaves the town.

 Another story is of Harris, a swimming coach, and his student-come-lover Divya (Varun claims Divya is his childhood friend, but there is no scene where they are together).
-Divya is disappointed for losing the swimming match, and her father Thiruvengadam advises another coach named Elango to replace Harris with another coach, but Divya is adamant that Harris should be her coach.
-Meanwhile, Harris gets involved in a bike accident where his legs and hands have been hurt, but he encourages Divya to take part in the Olympics swimming match.
-Divya practices for the match rigorously and wins the competition by finishing it in less than 56 seconds.
+Divya is disappointed to lose the swimming match, and her father Thiruvengadam advises another coach, Elango, to replace Harris, but Divya is adamant that Harris should be her coach.
+Meanwhile, Harris is involved in a bike accident where his legs and hands are hurt, but he encourages Divya to participate in the Olympics swimming match.
+Divya rigorously practices for the match and wins by finishing it in less than 56 seconds.

 In 2016, Varun narrated these stories because they prompted him to write a novel called "Moondru Kaadhal".
-Harris arrives at the press conference of the book release and says that he is alive because of Divya.
-She is the epitome of goodness and confidence, and he narrates that though she had won the match, she died due to heart attack on the swimming pool.
+Harris arrives at the press conference for the book release and says he is alive because of Divya.
+She is the epitome of goodness and confidence, and he narrates that though she had won the match, she died due to a heart attack in the swimming pool.
 The film ends with Harris saying that love is not to be asked but to be given.

 Production

 Development

-In July 2011, reports confirmed that Vasanth would start directing his next film, titled as Moondru Per Moondru Kaadhal, four years after his last film Satham Podathey was released.
+In July 2011, reports confirmed that Vasanth would start directing his next film, titled Moondru Per Moondru Kaadhal, four years after his last film Satham Podathey was released.
 Vasanth reportedly had been waiting with the script for three years to "get the right actors".
 He further noted that the film was not a love story but a "story about love".
 The film would consist of three love stories featuring the three lead characters, which play out in three landscapes: by the seaside, in the mountains and on the plains.
 Bharath Kumar, a fan of Vasanth's films, came forward to produce the film along with his friends under his newly launched Mahendra Talkies banner.
 Moondru Per Moondru Kaadhal was started on 9 August 2011.